agile-ts/documentation/docs/main/StyleGuide.md

     description: string
     creationDate: string
 }
 ```

 ### 📝 .routes.ts

-Is like the interface to the outside world.
+Here the rest calls of our Entity live.
-Here Rest-Calls in Function Form live, to easily call them in the [Actions](#📝-.action.ts).
+These in function shaped http/s requests are used in [Actions](#📝-.action.ts).
-It's not recommended calling them inside the UI-Layer.
+It's not recommended calling them from outside the Entity.

 ```ts title="todo.routes.ts in 📁todo"
 import {TodoInterface} from "./todo.interface";